casa98/fake-store-package/README.md

 ## Usage
 Package currently supports 3 endpoints to obtain data from.
 ### Fetching Products
-To fetch a list of products, use the `ProductRepository.getProducts()`
+To fetch a list of products, use the `ProductRepository.getProducts()`, which returns a list of `ProductModel`
 ### Fetching Product by ID
-To fetch a specific product by its ID, use the `ProductRepository.getProductById(productId)`
+To fetch a specific product by its ID, use the `ProductRepository.getProductById(productId)`, which returns a `ProductModel` or the respective error message.
 ### Fetch categories
 To fetch different products categories, use the `ProductRepository.getCategories()`